 In the future we will present several different series, one with more details about hammer heads, and another explaining why and describing how to make a handle for a Japanese gennou hammer (or any hammer for that matter), with scaled reference drawings.
 We will of course provide the entire contents of these articles in a single wiggling bundle to our Beloved Customers that purchase one of our gennou heads.
 Yes, there are more perks to being a Beloved Customer than simple toe-curling joy (ツ）。It’s a cunning plan, you see.

 We sell tatakinomi chisels such as oiirenomi, mukomachinomi (mortise chisels), or atsunomi all designed to be motivated by the most efficient method available, namely a steel hammer swung by human hand and arm.
-I won’t debate the pros/cons of steel hammers versus wooden mallets versus plastic mallets versus brass hammers versus unobtanium-platinum alloy hammers in this post because the physics are as obvious as a lemur in a lingerie shop (they’re a bit hairy, they jump and climb all over the displays and bras don’t quite fit them right) beyond noting that a hardened steel hammer imparts more energy to a chisel in a more easily focused and controllable manner than any other type of beater considering the economics of both initial cost and repair/replacement cost.
+I won’t debate the pros/cons of steel hammers versus wooden mallets versus plastic mallets versus brass hammers versus unobtanium-platinum alloy hammers in this post because the physics are as obvious as a lemur in a lingerie shop (they’re a bit hairy, they jump and climb all over the displays and the bra straps all slip off their shoulders, but not in a seductive manner!) beyond noting that a hardened steel hammer imparts more energy to a chisel in a more easily focused and controllable manner than any other type of beater considering the economics of both initial cost and repair/replacement cost.
 Some may disagree; A mind is a terrible thing to taste.

 The advantages of the steel hammer are quite obvious, even without doing energy calculations, but are there any disadvantages?
 Mochiron (Japanese for “of course”).